vtempest/ai-research-agent/readme.md

 <h3 align="center"><a href="https://airesearch.js.org/">Javascript Docs (airesearch.js.org)</a> <a href="https://qwksearch.com/">Live Demo (qwksearch.com)</a></h3>

+### 🧠💻 Reimagine the Internet as 3D Mind Map

+Critical times call for critical thinkers to create a crowdsourced argument reasoning dataset, for AI models to recommend research quotes, evolve crowdsourced chain-of-thought reasoning, unlock faster ways to read long articles, monitor developments by topic modeling a knowledge base graph, and provide a public service of answers to research.

+Language Models can distill the essence of collective thought into a vector space where every point has a weighted value representing its contribution to the overall decision-making process, leading to direct demoratic AI economy where public votes reward influence.
+AI will show its reasoning based on what sentences and cites it used from the collective research, so that people can see it is aligned with our interests.
+Research Agents recommend articles for human researchers working alongside AI to develop a summarized topic outline as a public service.
+The agents monitor for any related articles via web searches for keywords associated with that Topic Model.
+For example, imagine uploading several academic PDFs, then the app finds the citations full text and creates topic model and keyword summaries, then monitors that literature base and stores highlights.
+People will make personal knowledge bases of what influences them online in news and research to create AI assistants cloning their mind-uploaded perspective.
+Similar apps are Anthropic Claude, Obsidian, SciSpace and Perplexity, which shows that users need this new way of self-organizating information.

 #### 🤖🔎 STREAM: Search with Top Result Extraction & Answer Model

 <p align="center">